Some common Unicode problems and solutions demonstrated with Perl DBD::ODBC and Microsoft SQL Server

 $h->disconnect;

-The Correct Way to do Unicode with DBD::ODBC and SQL Server and Why
+The correct way to do Unicode with DBD::ODBC and SQL Server

-When retrieving rows on Windows or Unix (and using DBD::ODBC built for Unicode support), your char, varchar, nchar and nvarchar columns should all be correct.
-Even when you use char and varchar that use a codepage, because DBD::ODBC asks for the data as SQL_WCHAR, SQL Server will convert any character in the codepage to a Unicode codepoint and DBD::ODBC will encode them as UTF-8 and mark them Unicode to Perl.
+When retrieving rows on Windows or UNIX (and using a Unicode DBD::ODBC), your CHAR, VARCHAR, NCHAR, and NVARCHAR columns should all be correct.
+Even when you use CHAR and VARCHAR columns that use a codepage, SQL Server will convert any character in the codepage to a Unicode codepoint and DBD::ODBC will encode them as UTF-8 and mark them Unicode to Perl.
+This is because DBD::ODBC asks for the column data as SQL_WCHAR.

-When inserting Unicode, DBD::ODBC will normally just do the right thing i.e., use SQL_WCHAR for nchar/nvarchar columns, but if your column is a char/varchar then prior to 1.46_1 it may do the wrong thing by default.
-Until 1.46_1, DBD::ODBC ignored your Perl data and bound it as the type the driver reported for the parameter and in 1.46_1 and beyond, DBD::ODBC looks at your scalar for the parameter first to see it has the utf8 flag on it.
+When inserting Unicode, DBD::ODBC will normally just do the right thing: use SQL_WCHAR for NCHAR and NVARCHAR columns.
+If your column is a CHAR or VARCHAR then prior to 1.46_1 it may do the wrong thing by default.
+Until 1.46_1, DBD::ODBC ignored your Perl data and bound it as the type that the ODBC driver reported for the parameter.
+In 1.46_1 and later, DBD::ODBC checks your scalar for the parameter first to see it has the utf8 flag on it.

-Older Versions of MS SQL Server and Surrogate Pairs
+Older versions of SQL Server and surrogate pairs

-As it turned out, the decision in DBD::ODBC to use UTF-16 was exactly what MS initially did and versions of MS SQL Server like 2000, 2005 and 2008 are described as surrogate neutral rather than surrogate aware.
-MS had this to say at the time:
+As it turned out, the decision in DBD::ODBC to use UTF-16 was exactly what Microsoft initially did and versions of Microsoft SQL Server like 2000, 2005 and 2008 are described as surrogate neutral rather than surrogate aware.
+Microsoft had this to say at the time:

 Both SQL Server 2000 and SQL Server 2005 can store surrogate pairs, even though UCS-2 is not aware of surrogates.
 SQL Server treats the surrogate pairs as two undefined Unicode characters rather than as a single character.
 Such applications are usually referred to as surrogate-neutral or surrogate-safe, meaning that there is no intrinsic ability to interact with the data, but at least the data can be stored without loss.

-However, there are a few things you should be aware of when using these older MS SQL Server versions that are only surrogate-neutral:
+However, there are a few things you should be aware of when using these older, surrogate-neutral, SQL Server versions:

-Newer Versions of MS SQL Server and Surrogate Pairs
+Newer versions of SQL Server and surrogate pairs

 # Test to see if your SQL Server is surrogate-aware or just surrogate-neutral